ueberdosis/tiptap/docs/src/docPages/api/nodes/bullet-list.md

 # BulletList
 This extension enables you to use bullet lists in the editor.
-They are rendered as `<ul>` HTML tags,
+They are rendered as `<ul>` HTML tags.

 Type <code>*&nbsp;</code>, <code>-&nbsp;</code> or <code>+&nbsp;</code> at the beginning of a new line and it will magically transform to a bullet list.